From sharp cheddar to smooth gruyere, Vermont's palate-pleasing array of over 150 varieties of cheese is a treat worth traveling for.

 Vermont is known for its cheddar, so an appropriate first stop on the trail would be Grafton Village Cheese Company in Brattleboro, Vermont.
 From cloth-bound to smoked chili to two- and three-year-aged varieties, its cheeses are made by hand with raw milk from local dairies — a Grafton tradition dating back to its founding in 1892.

 Open daily, the Brattleboro location (separate from the private facility in the town of Grafton itself) welcomes visitors into its production viewing area as well as its wine and gift shop.
-It's located next door to a petting farm that often hosts open-barn events such as a petting zoo of local animals.
+It's located next door to Retreat Farm, which often hosts open-barn events such as goat yoga and community food truck events.

 Gouda & Goodies in Londonderry